 Popular Career Options

 Leadership positions within the aerospace industry require an advanced college degree.
-Aerospace engineers specialize in a particular technology or scientific field, such as aerodynamics, celestial mechanics, spacecraft, commercial aircraft or missiles.
 Career opportunities include:

 - Aerospace design engineer